AdobeDocs/commerce-php/src/pages/architecture/modules/dependencies.md

 # Module dependencies

 A *software dependency* identifies  one software component's reliance on another for proper functioning.
-A core principle of Magento architecture is the **minimization of software dependencies**.
+A core principle of the Adobe Commerce and Magento Open Source framework (Commerce framework) architecture is the **minimization of software dependencies**.
 Instead of being closely interrelated with other modules, modules are optimally designed to be *loosely coupled*.
 Loosely coupled modules require little or no knowledge of other modules to perform their tasks.

-Each Magento [module](https://glossary.magento.com/module) is responsible for a unique feature.
+Each [module](https://glossary.magento.com/module) is responsible for a unique feature.
 In practice, this means that:

 *  Several modules cannot be responsible for one feature.